umaar/learn-browser-testing/readme.md

 npm start
 ```

+### Node modules

+The dependencies (`node_modules`) for this project can come to many hundreds of megabytes.
+Rather than you having to run `npm install` each time you `cd` into a new folder (and download gigabytes of `node_modules` scattered across the various folders in this repo), you just need to do it once at the root level.

 ### Older Node.js

 If using an older Node.js, please refer to the `1-testing-old-node` folder instead.
 I've manually gone through and converted ES Imports into `requires()` and avoided any top-level await.